skops-dev/skops/docs/hf_hub.rst

 It has a class called :class:`Interface` that lets you create application interfaces to your machine learning models.
 ``gradio`` is integrated with skops, so you can load an interface with only one line of code.
-You need to initialize an interface, call load method with your repository identifier (your user name and name of the model repository) prepended with "huggingface/" will load an interface for your model.
+During the initialization of the interface, call load method with your repository identifier prepended with "huggingface/" will load an interface for your model.
 The interface has a dataframe input that takes samples and a dataframe output to return predictions.
 It also takes the example in the repository that is previously pushed with skops.
 Calling :func:`gr.Interface.launch()` will launch your application.

 .. code:: python